taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 ### Page 4

-Asoka, kneeling, stares glumly yet resignedly at the pile of food in front of them.
+Asoka, kneeling, stares glumly at the filthy water around them.

 Asoka: *"This isn't what I expected..."*